QubesOS/qubes-doc/user/templates/fedora/fedora.md

 title: Fedora templates
 ---

 The Fedora [template](/doc/templates/) is the default template in Qubes OS.
+The current version is Fedora 41.
 This page is about the standard (or "full") Fedora template.
 For the minimal and Xfce versions, please see the [Minimal templates](/doc/templates/minimal/) and [Xfce templates](/doc/templates/xfce/) pages.

 ## Installing

-To [install](/doc/templates/#installing) a specific Fedora template that is not currently installed in your system, use the following command in dom0:
+To [install](/doc/templates/#installing) a specific Fedora template that is not currently installed in your system, use the Qubes Template Manager, or use the following command in a dom0 terminal:
 ```
-$ sudo qubes-dom0-update qubes-template-fedora-XX
+$ qvm-template install XX
 ```

-   (Replace `XX` with the Fedora version number of the template you wish to install.)
+   (Replace `XX` with the name of the Fedora template you wish to install.)

 To reinstall a Fedora template that is already installed in your system, see [How to Reinstall a template](/doc/reinstall-template/).